Kleinburg (Vaughan) Naturopathic Doctor

 Dr. Slipacoff is the Clinic Director and one of the Naturopathic Doctors at Kleinburg Integrative Health Clinic.
 Her vision is to promote health through natural therapeutics that target her patients own unique cause(s) of disease.

-Dr. Slipacoff, ND focuses and offers guidance on many treatments related to a wide variety of conditions.
-The top conditions she treats in her practice include (but are not limited to): Family health care, heart disease, hormone dysregulation such as PMS, menopause and peri-menopausal symptoms, fertility, autoimmune conditions, allergies/ asthma, digestive upset, food allergies or intolerances, detox/cleansing and poor immune health including frequent colds and infections.
+The top conditions addressed in her practice include: Chronic fatigue, family health care, heart disease, hormone dysregulation such as PMS, menopause and peri-menopausal symptoms, anxiety and depression, fertility, autoimmune conditions, allergies/ asthma, digestive upset, food allergies or intolerances, detox/cleansing and poor immune health including frequent colds and infections.

-She is the treating Naturopathic Doctor for the following health programs at KIH clinic: IntraVenous nutrient therapy, Fortify Your Fertility, Healthy Hormones, HeartSmart Wellness Care, Digestive Wellness Care, Healthy Moods, Immune Wellness, Healthy Transformation Weight Loss, Lifestyle First Weight Loss and the PureCleanse Program.
-If you are interested in learning more about any of these health plans, click on the related links or fill out your contact information.
+Dr. Slipacoff, ND helped to develop the following programs at the Kleinburg health clinic: Fortify Your Fertility, Healthy Hormones, HeartSmart Wellness Care, Digestive Wellness Care, Healthy Moods, Immune Wellness, Healthy Transformation Weight Loss, Lifestyle First Weight Loss and the PureCleanse Program.
+If interested, click on the related link to learn more, or fill in your contact information on the side of this page.

 In addition to taking good care of her patients, Susan is a mother of 2 young children.
 In her spare time she loves being with her family as well as snowboarding, playing tennis, the piano, horseback riding and spending time at her cottage.